paise-org/paise-org.github.io/_pages/program.md

 This year, we received 14 high-quality submissions, and after extensive discussion, we accepted 6 Full and 2 Short papers.
 The following submissions have been accepted to PAISE 2025. **Congratulations!**

 **Date:** 4th of June, 2025 </br>
-**Location:** Workshops and tutorials will take place in Building 3 on the Politecnico di Milano campus, located at Piazza Leonardo da Vinci 32, 20133 Milan.
+**Location:** Building 3 on the Politecnico di Milano campus, located at Piazza Leonardo da Vinci 32, 20133 Milan.

 <table class="table table-bordered">
   <thead>